Arizona Bills & Gas Prices FAQ

 • Changes in usage

-• Changes in the cost of gas
+• Changes in the cost of gas which impacts customer gas cost rates

 • Changes in the delivery charge

-If you find yourself in need of aid to cover utility bills or are seeking more effective ways to manage your budget, we're here to help
+If you find yourself in need of aid to cover utility bills or are seeking more effective ways to manage your budget, we're here to help.

 Learn more about changes in residential natural gas pricing history at U.S. Energy Information Administration.